 - All written memorials and oral presentations should have a minimum score. - Judges are instructed to follow the time limit as closely as possible.
-Interventions from the judges are permitted at any stage of the presentations; however, these interventions must be relevant to the issues and be kept to a minimum, so as not to disrupt the presentations of the participants. - 3 minutes per team should be provided for rebuttal during the semi-final and final rounds.
-2 minutes per team will be permitted for rebuttals during the preliminary rounds of the competition.
+Interventions from the judges are permitted at any stage of the presentations; however these interventions must be relevant to the issues and be kept to a minimum, so as not to disrupt the presentations of the participants. - Three minutes per team should be provided for rebuttal during the semi-final and final rounds.
+Two minutes per team will be permitted for rebuttals during the preliminary rounds of the competition.

-8. 3.
+7.3.
 Commentary by Judges

-Judges in any round of the competition are encouraged to provide direct feedback to teams regarding the team's performance at the completion of the round.
+Judges in any round of the competition are encouraged to provide direct feedback to teams regarding the team's performance, at the completion of the round.
 In providing such feedback, Judges are cautioned to give due regard to the time limitations and the schedule of the competition as a whole.

-9. Anonymity
+8. Anonymity

-To ensure the smooth functioning of the Moot Court and avoid any perception of bias during the competition, the organizing committee maintains the anonymity of the college/university/institute names throughout the competition.
-To ensure this, the organizing committee will allocate a code number to each participating team in the competition.
-This code is to be applied by the organizing committee to the participating teams during the competition, including on their written memorials.
+To ensure the smooth functioning of the Moot Court and avoid any perception of bias during the competition, the organising committee maintains anonymity of the college/university/institute names throughout the competition.
+To ensure this the organising committee will allocate a code number to each participating team in the competition.
+This code is to be applied by the organising committee to the participating teams during the competition, including on their written memorials.

-10. Accommodation and Travel
+9. Accommodation and Travel

-- The organizing committee will provide accommodation and meals to members of the participating teams for the duration of the competition, where it is required. - For the Indian National Moot Court competition and the Regional Moot Court competition, ISIL will be responsible for coordinating travel, accommodation and meals for all participating teams. - The ICRC and its partner organizations will be responsible for coordinating all administrative arrangements, including travel, accommodation and meals, for participants in their respective national competitions.
+- The organising committee will provide accommodation and meals to members of the participating teams for the duration of the competition, where it is required. - For the Indian National Moot Court competition, ISIL will be responsible to coordinate travel, accommodation and meals for all participating teams. - The ICRC and its partner organisations will be responsible for coordinating all administrative arrangements for participants in their respective national competitions.

-11. Questions, Complaints and Suggestions
+10. Questions, Complaints and Suggestions

-Any feedback concerning the organization or conduct of the Moot Court should be directed directly to the organizers.
+Any feedback concerning the organisation or conduct of the Moot Court should be directed directly to the organisers.
 Formal complaints or suggestions for improvement of the competition should be addressed formally, in writing, to the Regional Legal Adviser for South Asia, ICRC or ISIL.

-These Henry Dunant Memorial Moot Court Competition Rules and Guidelines were finalized on the 5th day of June 2006 in New Delhi, India and further amended on March 2016 in Hong Kong in consultation with the participating countries.
+These Henry Dunant Memorial Moot Court Competition Rules and Guidelines were finalized on this the 5th day of June 2006 at New Delhi, INDIA and last amended in June 2023 in consultation with participating countries.